 Making A Comeback

 Finally, after months of the excruciatingly painful treatment process, Girish finally was declared fit enough to be discharged but for this fighter, the war was far from over.
+While the Dr Menon had advised Girish not to fight for at least 2 more years, his mother didn’t want him to fight at all!
+However, Girish had made up his mind to listen to the national anthem at least once more in the World Championship so he put himself to work once again!
 Not only did cancer drain him and his family out physically and emotionally but also financially.

-Within a few months, Girish made a comeback and won a Gold at the WAKO India Kickboxing Federation Championship in Delhi.
+Within a few months, Girish made a comeback and won his 9th Gold at the WAKO India Kickboxing Federation Championship in Delhi.
 In order to inspire other cancer patients and also as a gesture of gratitude, Girish gifted his 9th Gold medal (his first National medal) to Cytecare Hospital.

 The Path Beyond

-Girish has a tattoo on his body that reads, ‘Born To Fight’.
-He says it was this tattoo that probably inspired him to keep up the fight, but deep down, everyone who has known Girish can vouch for the fact that the tattoo itself had less to do with his victory on cancer than his indomitable spirit.
+Girish has a tattoo on his right calf that reads, ‘Born To Fight’ while on his right hand he has the word ‘Indian’ tattooed after being inspired by Karan Singh Vyas who sports a similar tattoo.
+He says it were these tattoos that probably inspired him to keep up the fight, but deep down, everyone who has known Girish can vouch for the fact that the tattoo itself had less to do with his victory on cancer than his indomitable spirit.
 Currently working as a fitness trainer in Kaizen Fitness, Girish hopes that one day he can reach the international standards and bring glory to India.
 Gympik salutes this warrior and his never-say-die attitude.
 We wish him all the very best in his quest and heartfelt gratitude for inspiring many like us!